 How do I store leftover burritos?

-Wrap leftover burritos tightly in foil or plastic wrap and store them in the refrigerator for up to 3 days.
+Wrap them tight in foil or plastic wrap and keep in the fridge for up to 3 days.

 Are bean and cheese burritos healthy?